scmethods/scregclust/cran-comments.md

-Updated CRAN reviewer comments.

-* Vignette now writes to temporary directory
-* Reference style corrected in DESCRIPTION
+* New functionality was added to the package